nsrau/azure-docs.it-it/articles/service-bus-messaging/service-bus-dotnet-get-started-with-queues.md

     using Microsoft.Azure.ServiceBus;
     ```

-1. Nella classe `Program` dichiarare le variabili seguenti:
+1. Nella `Program` classe dichiarare le variabili seguenti:In the class, declare the following variables:

     ```csharp
     const string ServiceBusConnectionString = "<your_connection_string>";